 Plasmacure has completed a safety clinical trial with PLASOMA at the VU Medical Center Amsterdam.
 The principle investigator is Dr. Edgar Peters, together with Dr. Louise Sabelis and Dr. Rimke Lagrand.
 In total 20 patients were included with long lasting diabetic foot ulcers and treated 10 times during a period of 2 weeks.
 Primary outcome was the occurrence of serious adverse events (SAE) as a result of treatment.
 Secondary outcome was the wound healing.

 results are positive

-More than half of the wounds reduced in size during the two weeks of treatment, two wounds (10%) healed completely during the two-week treatment period.
-S. aureus bacterial load directly after plasma application decreased significantly compared with bacterial load before application.
+More than half of the wounds reduced in size during the two-week treatment period, two wounds (10%) healed completely during the two-week treatment period.
+S. aureus bacterial load directly after plasma application decreased significantly compared to bacterial load before application.
 No SAE other than infection occurred as a result of treatment.
-The cold plasma treatment lead to lower bacterial load of S. aureus.
+The cold plasma treatment leads to lower bacterial load or S. aureus.

 This study demonstrates that plasma treatment in diabetic foot ulcers is safe and well tolerated.